CVUT-FS-12110/Object-Oriented-Programming/resources/classification.md

 # Credit (Zápočet)

 During the semester students will be assignend with 5 homeworks.
 Up to 10 pts. can be scored for each homework.
 In the second half of the semester students will be assigned with semestral project (up to 50 pts).
-The credit will be awarded upon achieving at least 50 pts. from homeworks.
+The credit will be awarded upon achieving at least 50 pts. from homeworks and semestral project combined.

 | Category               | Possible MAX | Required MIN |
 |------------------------|--------------|--------------|